 As parents, we always want the best for our children.
-This especially applies for those of us where were raised on Twinkies and Lucky Charms (actually, I preferred Ding Dongs and Trix :), just name your poison).
-We want to provide our kids the very best start, especially if we feel we may not have had the best nutritional start ourselves.
+For example, many of us were raised on Twinkies and Lucky Charms (actually, I preferred Ding Dongs and Trix 🙂 –just name your poison).
+However, now that we’re parents, we want to provide our kids with the very best start, especially if we feel we may not have had the greatest nutritional start ourselves.

-By modeling how to care for our own oral health, we lead by example, which we all know is the very best way our children learn from us.
+By modeling how to care for our own oral health, we lead by example, which we all know is the very best way for our children to learn from us.

 What is conscious flossing?

 We’ve coined the term “conscious flossing” to describe bringing our awareness and attention to the routine habit of flossing.

 By paying attention while flossing, we can learn a lot about what’s going on in our mouths, and this information can have a huge impact on our ability to create greater oral health.

 1. Start with a piece of floss that’s long enough for you to be able to use a new segment of floss between each set of teeth.